 How to Grow Goldfish Plants

 Goldfish plants are highly rewarding plants.
-Outdoors, they want to grow to three feet, but it's a good idea to pinch off the new stems and maintain the plant under two feet tall.
+Outdoors, they want to grow to 3 feet, but it's a good idea to pinch off the new stems and maintain the plant under 2 feet tall.
 This will encourage better blooming and bushiness.
 Older, larger stems will cascade down the side of the pot and form a really beautiful display when they flower, especially in hanging baskets.

 These plants are somewhat sensitive to high temperatures and moisture on their leaves, so if you start to see browning or leaf-drop, it could be that the temperatures are too high or the leaves are getting wet.
 Also look out for aphids, spider mites, and mealybugs as these are common pests on this tropical plant.